-Whitstable is an inspiring town located on the coast in Northern Kent, looking out across the Thames Estuary towards Essex and across the Swale to the Isle of Sheppey.
-The huge attraction of the area is its undamaged natural beauty, a working harbour with a lively fish market and a traditional seaside with far reaching pebble beaches.
+Whitstable on the North Kent Coast is an inspiring town, looking out across the Thames Estuary towards Essex and across the Swale to the Isle of Sheppey.
+The huge attraction of the area is its undamaged natural beauty, a working harbour with a lively fish market and a traditional seaside with far-reaching pebble beaches.
 But let’s not forget that it is also a sophisticated town with many excellent restaurants, thriving pubs and an arty community, whose recent redevelopment has resulted in it being known as “Islington-on-Sea”.
-Static caravans for hire can be found on a number of holiday parks in Whitstable including Seaview Holiday Park, Alberta Holiday Park, Whitstable Seaview and Walden’s Of Seasalter to name a few.
+Static caravans for hire can be found on a number of caravan holiday parks in Whitstable including Seaview Holiday Park, Alberta Holiday Park, Whitstable Seaview and Walden’s Of Seasalter to name a few.

 History of Whitstable